Box Breathing: The Stress-Relieving Technique Navy SEALs Use to Calm Down

-Americans remain besieged by unprecedented anxiety and your personal threshold for stress is probably lower right now, which means you may find yourself going from zero to panic in mere moments.
+Are you finding yourself going from zero to panicked in mere moments?
 To combat this overwhelming feeling, it's helpful to have a number of tools on tap—and you'd be hard-pressed to find one with a better endorsement than box breathing, a calming technique used by elite U.S. Navy SEALs.

 Experts In This Article

 The practice itself, which gets its name because there are four equal parts to it, is super simple.
 It works on the principle that slowing down your breathing helps you to relax, increases your oxygen intake, releases tension, and stimulates the vagus nerve, which is the longest nerve in your body and starts in the brain.
 One of its main functions is to slow the sympathetic stress response, says Erika Polsinelli, a Kundalini yoga teacher and founder of Evolve by Erika, a virtual wellness center.
-She points out that some pilot research published in the journal, Brain Stimulation, shows that stimulating it may improve anxiety.
+She points out that some pilot research published in the journal, Brain Stimulation, suggests that stimulating it may improve anxiety.

 How to do box breathing